- Xcode is the IDE you'll need to develop programs and apps using Swift.

 SAMPLE LESSON PLANS

-TECHNOLOGY TAP CROSSWALK DOCUMENT
+coding TAP CROSSWALK DOCUMENT

 The purpose of the document below is to provide a "crosswalk" between classroom learning and facilitating with the TAP evaluation rubric.
-The "crosswalk" provides an explanation or translation of what to expect within a technology classroom as it relates to TAP discourse.
+The "crosswalk" provides an explanation or translation of what to expect within a coding classroom as it relates to TAP discourse.